postmanlabs/labs-docs/src/pages/docs/administration/scim-provisioning/configuring-scim-with-azure-ad.md

 Postman can be connected to Azure Active Directory using the "non-gallery application" feature in the Azure AD application gallery.
 Once connected, Azure AD queries the Postman SCIM endpoint every 40 minutes for assigned users, and creates or modifies them according to the assignment details you set.

-To set up Postman provisioning with Azure AD, do the following:

 1. In Postman, [enable SCIM](/docs/administration/scim-provisioning/scim-provisioning-overview/#enabling-scim-in-postman) and [generate a SCIM API key](/docs/administration/scim-provisioning/scim-provisioning-overview/#generating-scim-api-key).
 1. Sign in to the [Azure Active Directory portal](https://aad.portal.azure.com/).
 1. In Azure AD, select **Enterprise applications** from the left pane.